Utah State looks to extend streak vs NM | Federal News Network

-BOTTOM LINE: Utah State looks for its eighth straight conference win against New Mexico.
+BOTTOM LINE: Utah State looks for its ninth straight conference win against New Mexico.
 Utah State’s last MWC loss came against the New Mexico Lobos 66-64 on Feb.
 29, 2020.
-New Mexico has dropped its last five games against conference opponents dating back to last season.
+New Mexico lost 77-45 to Utah State in its most recent game.

-SUPER SENIORS: New Mexico’s Makuach Maluach, Rod Brown and Saquan Singleton have combined to account for 46 percent of the team’s scoring this season, including 46 percent of all Lobos points over the last five games.
+SQUAD LEADERSHIP: New Mexico’s Makuach Maluach has averaged 13.9 points and 6.3 rebounds while Rod Brown has put up 9.8 points and 5.1 rebounds.
+For the Aggies, Neemias Queta has averaged 12.4 points, 8.4 rebounds and 2.6 blocks while Justin Bean has put up 11.7 points and 7.5 rebounds.

-RAMPING IT UP: The Aggies have scored 86.8 points per game and allowed 53.8 points per game in conference play thus far.
-Those are both nice improvements over the 67.4 points scored and 71.2 points allowed per game to non-conference foes.MIGHTY MAKUACH: Maluach has connected on 38.1 percent of the 21 3-pointers he’s attempted and has made 3 of 14 over his last three games.
-He’s also made 56.3 percent of his free throws this season.
+RAMPING IT UP: The Aggies have scored 84.8 points per game and allowed 52 points per game across five conference games.
+Those are both significant improvements over the 67.4 points scored and 71.2 points given up per game to non-conference foes.MIGHTY MAKUACH: Maluach has connected on 40.9 percent of the 22 3-pointers he’s attempted and has gone 4 for 12 over the last three games.
+He’s also converted 56.3 percent of his foul shots this season.

-SHARING THE BURDEN: Utah State is a perfect 5-0 when at least four of its players score 10 or more points.
-The team is 2-3 when fewer than four Aggies players score in double-figures.
+SLIPPING AT 68: New Mexico is 0-5 this year when it allows 68 points or more and 3-0 when holding opponents to fewer than 68.

-ASSIST RATIOS: The Aggies have recently used assists to create buckets more often than the Lobos.
-New Mexico has 32 assists on 59 field goals (54.2 percent) across its past three outings while Utah State has assists on 58 of 94 field goals (61.7 percent) during its past three games.
+ASSIST-TO-FG RATIO: The Lobos have recently used assists to create buckets more often than the Aggies.
+New Mexico has 34 assists on 56 field goals (60.7 percent) over its past three games while Utah State has assists on 52 of 92 field goals (56.5 percent) during its past three games.

-DID YOU KNOW: New Mexico is ranked fifth among Division I teams with an offensive rebound percentage of 41.2 percent.
-The Lobos have averaged 16.4 offensive boards per game, but that number has slipped to 12.5 over their four-game losing streak.
+DID YOU KNOW: The Utah State defense has allowed only 61.8 points per game to opponents, which is the 27th-lowest figure in the country.
+The New Mexico offense has averaged just 68 points through eight games (ranked 207th among Division I teams).

 For more AP college basketball coverage: https://apnews.com/Collegebasketball and http://twitter.com/AP_Top25